-You need blood work done before every chemotherapy appointment.
+For most treatment protocols, you need blood work done before every chemotherapy appointment.
 This is to make sure it is safe for you to have your chemo.
 If your blood counts are too high or too low, it may not be safe for you to get your treatment.

 Your blood work needs to be done 1 or 2 days before your chemotherapy treatment appointment.
 You can have your blood work done at the Princess Margaret Cancer Centre Blood Lab.
 The lab is located on the main floor, next to the Outpatient Pharmacy.

 Your doctor orders chemotherapy for you based on your treatment plan.
 For each treatment appointment your health care team will review your blood test results and make sure they are good enough for the treatment.
-They then order the chemotherapy from the pharmacy.

 Preparing the Drugs

-pharmacist reviews the order and enters it into the computer system.
+The pharmacist reviews the order and enters it into the computer system.
 A technician then gathers the materials needed to make your chemotherapy.

 Preparing your chemotherapy order can take a while.
 The technicians must make sure that they prepare your chemotherapy accurately, exactly as the doctor ordered.
 They must also make sure that it is sterile and that no bacteria get into the treatment.
 Making accurate and sterile chemotherapy orders takes time, between 1 - 2 hours.

 After the chemotherapy has been prepared, the pharmacist checks it and compares it to the order to make sure it is correct.